How to Cook Unripe Spaghetti Squash as a Summer Squash

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Spaghetti Squash cooked as a summer squash is a great dish for low-carb and low-glycemic diet plans; use the amount of butter that works for your personal eating plan.
-This should be suitable for any phase of the South Beach Diet, although South Beach would not recommend using butter.
+Spaghetti Squash does have a few carbs, and nutritional databases aren’t going to have young unripe spaghetti squash listed.
+But I am confident that when spaghetti squash is cooked as a summer squash it’s going to be lower in carbs than when the squash has ripened.
+I’d consider this is a good side dish for low-carb diet plans; use the amount of butter that works for your personal eating plan.
+This should be suitable for any phase of the original South Beach Diet, although South Beach would not recommend using butter.

 Find More Recipes Like This One:

-28 Comments on “How to Cook Unripe Spaghetti Squash as a Summer Squash”
+32 Comments on “Green Spaghetti Squash (Cooked as a Summer Squash)”

 Young immature pumpkins, and quite a few immature varieties of asian gourds can be eaten as summer squash.
 Ridged gourd (luffa) aka chinese okra, Bottle gourd, Italian Cucuzzi, Nam Tao Yao, Fuzzy Gourd/Mao Gua/Mokwa, Wax Gourd, Tinda, Jointed Gourd/Hairy Melon, Calabash, Tai Hoo Gourd, Upo/Opo.
 There are also native squash such as Algonquin squash and Cushaw squash.
 Not all types of gourds are edible.